doubleedesign/comet-components/docs-site/docs/installation/wordpress.md

 - [Comet Canvas theme](https://github.com/doubleedesign/comet-components/tree/master/packages/comet-canvas)
 - [Block Supports Extended plugin](https://github.com/humanmade/block-supports-extended) by Human Made
 - [Breadcrumbs plugin](https://github.com/doubleedesign/doublee-breadcrumbs)  by Double-E Design
-- [Gutenberg plugin](https://github.com/WordPress/gutenberg) for a newer version of the block editor than ships with WordPress core (due to a bug it solves)
+- [Gutenberg plugin](https://github.com/WordPress/gutenberg) for a newer version of the block editor than ships with WordPress core (due to a bug it solves).

+Alternatively, you can remove the Gutenberg plugin from the `composer.json` file and install it the traditional way.
+Similarly, Block Supports Extended and Breadcrumbs can be downloaded from GitHub and installed via SFTP or zip upload if preferred.

 :::